Binocular Just Champion

 3. The largest field has been 24 (1964 and 1991) and the smallest three (1932).
 The first five runnings of the race saw a total of only 24 runners between them.
 The current safety limit is 28.

 4. The Champion Hurdle is a contest for multiple winners.
 Peter Easterby won the race most often as a trainer, with five victories from three horses, Saucy Kit (1967), Night Nurse (1976 and 1977) and Sea Pigeon (1980 and 1981).
-Vic Smyth and Fred Winter both had four wins, and a further five trainers have captured the hurdling crown on three occasions.
+Vic Smyth and Fred Winter both had four wins.
+Nicky Henderson has also had four victories with See You Then (1985, 1986 and 1987) and Punjabi (2009) and is the most successful current trainer.
+A further five trainers have captured the hurdling crown on three occasions.